Customize your workflow with environment variables

 - run: echo "Deploying to production server on branch $GITHUB_REF"

 In addition to default environment variables, you can use defined variables as contexts.
 Contexts and default variables are similar in that they both provide access to environment information, but they have some important differences.
-While default environment variables can only be used within the runner, context variables can be used at any point within the workflow.
+Although default environment variables can be used only within the runner, you can use context variables at any point in the workflow.
 For example, context variables allow you to run an if statement to evaluate an expression before the runner is executed.

 name: CI